 - crystallized ginger or citrus peel, chopped into very small bits

 - marshmallows and graham cracker crumbs for s'mores chocolate bark

-- Cool at room temperature until set.
+- Cool at room temperature until the chocolate bark is hard and set.

 For Chocolate Bark Shapes